dorna-robotics/education/1. Introduction To Robotics/README.md

     - Make sure the connections are secure using the screws on the robot cables.
 - In case an emergency stop button is installed, verify that it is accessible and functional.
 - Check that the work area is clear of obstacles or hazards.
 - Inspect the robot arm and its controller box for damages.
-If either appears damaged, do not use them and contact the instructors immediately.
+If either appears damaged, do not use them, and contact the instructors immediately.
 - Do not modify or disassemble the robot arm or the controller.
 - Do not use or store the robot and its controller in a humid environment.
 - Check the robot’s Installation to the table/ground is proper, If the robot tips and falls from a height, it may cause an injury and certainly get damaged.